zinzloun/THM_WriteUP/README.md

     Enter the password for support.it:
     Attempting to start cmd.exe as user "PC-FILESRV01\support.it" ...

 A new administrator cmd window should appear.
+I added the created user to the remote desktop group:

+    net localgroup "Remote Desktop Users" support.it /add

+And I logged in with this user.

 The next target is the domain controller.
 As we know we have to set up an NTML relay attack.
 The main problem here is that our attacker machine is not directed connected to the holo network, so we need to forward the traffic to us.
 The others requiremnts are satisfied since:
 - We have compromised with administrator privileges: PC-FILESRV01
 - THe target host has not SMB strict sign enabled: DC-SRV01